SimonWoodtli/zet/20240125154231/README.md

-# Linux System units/service VS. User units/service
+# Systemd System units/service VS. User units/service

 > 📝 To make it easier I still refer to system units as a service.
 Although
 > system services and system units are not the same systemd uses units (to be